stashed/docs/docs/guides/latest/advance-use-case/instant-backup.md

 # Instant Backup

-This guide will show you how to trigger a backup volumes instantly using Stash.
+This guide will show you how to trigger an instant backup in Stash.

 ## Before You Begin